valesbc/blog/_posts/2015-3-18-tutorial.md

 (this image was downolad from the web)

-The lines should be a solid black so Photoshop can identified as one color.
+The lines should be a solid black so Photoshop can identified it as one color.

 Step 2.
 Scan your drawing.
 Open it in Photoshop